runo280/ShamsiDate/README.md

 # ShamsiDate
-Shamsi date on lockscreen via Xposed framework
+Display Shamsi date on LockScreen & NotificationDrawer with Persian digits font via Xposed framework

-* ~~There is no Activity or widget just activate it in Xposed Installer App.~~
-* It's just a simple project for personal use.
+* Just for personal use
+* LineageOS 15.1 support only
-* It should works on Stock,Vanilla & Pure Android versions.
+* It might works on Stock,Vanilla & Pure Android versions
-* It's tested on:
-     * Lineage 14.1 (Honor 5X)
-     * Lineage 15.1 (Honor 5X)
-     * AOSiP 9.0 (Honor 5X)
-     * Lollipop 5.1 (Genymotion).

 ## Screenshots